10 simple ways to recognise heat exhaustion in chickens.

 2. Rapid breathing.

-Because the air the hen is breathing out is full of moisture, it becomes harder to expel it if humidity levels are high.
-To compensate, the hen's breathing increases from about 20 to as much as 240 breaths per minute.
+Because the air she's breathing out is already full of moisture, it's hard to expel.
+To compensate, her breathing increases from a normal 20 breaths per minute to as much as 240.

-So the problem can escalate very, very quickly.
+So the problem can escalate very quickly.

 Links on the rest of this page are "affiliate links".
 If you click on them and buy, I earn a small commission at no cost to you.
 I only recommend products I know and love and which I think will be genuinely useful to you.
 See my disclosure policy for more information.